Have you ever noticed that depressed people are sometimes highly prone to being angry and irritable, compared to others?

 So, what is the solution?

-While it might seem difficult to help a depressed person especially when they are angry, there are some ways which have been proven to be effective.
+While it might seem difficult to help a depressed person especially when they are angry, there are some ways that have been proven to be effective.

 1. Express that you are there for them.